loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

   })
 ```

-This function does not compile sadly, as the variable `n` is used 4 times,
+This function does not compile sadly, because the variable `n` is used 4 times,
 and due to linearity one may only use it once!
 To combat this issue we would want to introduce exponentials.